prasunanand/gsoc_blog/blog3.md

 NMatrix-MRI uses @s which is an object containing elements, stride, offset as in C, we need to deal with the memory allocation for the arrays.

 ## **Slicing and Rank**

+Implementing slicing was the toughest part of NMatrix-JRuby implementation.
+NMatrix@s stores the elements of a matrix as a flat_array.
+The elements along any dimension are accessed with the help of the stride.
+NMatrix#get_stride calculates the stride with the help of the dimension and shape and returns an array.
 ```ruby
 def get_stride(nmatrix)
   stride = Array.new()